dotnet/coreclr/Documentation/workflow/UsingYourBuild.md

     bin\Product\<OS>.<arch>.<flavor>\.nuget\pkg\Microsoft.NETCore.Runtime.CoreCLR.<version>.nupkg

 And now you wish to try it out.
-We will be using Windows as an example and thus will use \ rather than / for directory separators and things like Windows_NT instead of Linux but it should be pretty obvious how to adapt these instructions for other operating systems.
+We will be using Windows OS as an example and thus will use \ rather than / for directory separators and things like Windows_NT instead of Linux but it should be pretty obvious how to adapt these instructions for other operating systems.